Identifying overlapping terrorist cells from the Noordin Top actor-event network: Motivating example: Noordin Top terrorist network

 \section{Motivating example: Noordin Top terrorist network}

-In this paper we consider the Noordin Top terrorist network dataset, which contains information about 79 terrorists and their activities in Indonesia and nearby areas, covering the period from 2001-2010 \citep{everton2012disrupting,aitkin2016statistical}.
+In this paper we consider the Noordin Top terrorist network dataset, which contains information about 79 terrorists and their activities in Indonesia and nearby areas, covering the period from 2001 to 2010 \citep{everton2012disrupting,aitkin2016statistical}.
 The network revolved around Noordin Mohammad Top, also known as `Moneyman', his main collaborator Azahari Husin, and their affiliates.
 Data were periodically collected by the \cite{ICG} in an exhaustive qualitative format.
-Information was later summarized by \cite{everton2012disrupting} into relationships between terrorists, attendances to events and individual data on each terrorist, such as level of education, nationality, etc. The two-mode \emph{actor-event} network model focuses on the recorded attendances of the 79 terrorists to the 45 events.
-These could be meetings of the Noordin Top network, actual bombings and attacks, or trainings and other operational situations.
-In particular, we have: eight organizational meeting (\emph{ORG}), five operations, i.e. bombings (\emph{OPER}), eleven training events (\emph{TRAIN}), two financial meetings (\emph{FIN}), seven logistics meetings (\emph{LOGST}) and twelve events generically categorized as `meetings' (\emph{MEET}).
+Information was later summarized by \cite{everton2012disrupting} into relationships between terrorists, attendances to events and individual data on each terrorist, such as level of education, nationality, etc. The two-mode \emph{actor\textendash event} network focuses on the recorded attendances of the 79 terrorists to the 45 events.
+These events are meetings of various type.
+In particular, they have been classified into: eight organizational meeting (\emph{ORG}), five operations, i.e. bombings (\emph{OPER}), eleven training events (\emph{TRAIN}), two financial meetings (\emph{FIN}), seven logistics meetings (\emph{LOGST}) and twelve events generically categorized as `meetings' (\emph{MEET}).

-One salient feature of the network is its sparsity, as can be seen in Figure \ref{terror_fig1}a.
+One salient feature of the network is its sparse structure, with not so many attendances recorded with respect to the total number of terrorists and events, as can be seen in Figure \ref{terror_fig1}a.
 Figure \ref{terror_fig1}b shows how there are some terrorists and events capitalizing most of the connections.

 It is believed that a network of terrorists often operates by communities within the networks itself, whereby the individual terrorists are organized according to their role and contribution to the different activities of the whole group.
-More importantly, it is likely individuals do not belong to a single community, but to more sub-structures in the network.
-The aim of this paper is to develop a model which can identify how terrorists organize to form such structures.
+More importantly, it is likely that individuals do not belong to a single community, but to more than one sub-structure in the network.
+The aim of this paper is to develop a model which can identify such structures (communities) among terrorists (actors) based on their patterns of attendances to the meetings (events).
+The proposed model can be applied to any actor\textendash event network, such as people visiting movies, nations belonging to alliances and co-sponsorships of legislative bills, when community detection on the basis of participation to the events is of interest.